AfroBasket 2013

 AfroBasket 2013 was the 27th FIBA Africa Championship, played under the rules of FIBA, the world governing body for basketball, and the FIBA Africa thereof.
 The tournament was hosted by Ivory Coast from August 20 to 31, all games were played at the Palais des Sports de Treichville, Abidjan.

 Angola defeated Egypt 57–40 in the final to win their eleventh title.

+Considered one of the greatest sporting tournaments of all time, it solidified the Championship as one of the top competitions in world sport.

 Format

 The sixteen teams were split into four groups.
 Every team advanced to the knockout stage and participated at the Round of 16.
 The winners advanced to the quarterfinals to play out the champion.
 The losers from those quarterfinals played for the places 5–8.
 The defeated teams from the round of 16 were ranked by their preliminary round results and played placement games for the places 9–16.

 Venue

 Qualification

 The following national teams have secured qualification:

 Squads

 Group stage

 The draw was held on March 30, 2013.